PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 ----
 ## With a Plugin (External Jar)
-If your Expansion relies on a Plugin to provide its placeholder values you will need to override a few more methods to make sure everything will work as it should.
+If your expansion relies on a plugin to provide its placeholder values, you will need to override a few more methods to make sure everything will work correctly.

 Your expansion will need to override the `getRequiredPlugin()` method to return the name of the plugin your expansion depends on.
-PlaceholderAPI does by default check, if this method either returns null, or the name defined results in a Not-null plugin being available.
+PlaceholderAPI automatically checks if this method will either return null, or if the name defined results in a non-null plugin.

-Something worth noting is, that it is a bit more difficult to make a separate Jar file that depends on a plugin, as it will require the plugin to have some sort of accessible API to use in order to get the values needed.
+It is worth noting that it is a bit more difficult to make a separate jar file that depends on a plugin, as it will require the plugin to have some sort of accessible API in order to get the required values.
 One way to bypass this is to override the `canRegister()` method with the following code:

 ```java